 PCI Gen 5.0

-The 12th Generation Intel® Core™ Processor also supports an industry first PCIe Gen 5.0.
-PCIe performance is measured in three ways which include giga transfers, bandwidth, and frequency each of which double from one generation of PCI to the next.
+The 12th and 13th Generation Intel® Core™ Processor also supports an industry first PCIe Gen 5.0.
+PCIe performance is measured in three ways which include giga transfers, bandwidth, and frequency, each of which double from one generation of PCI to the next.
 This means PCIe Gen 5.0 has a giga transfer rate of 32GT/s, bandwidth of 128GB/s and a frequency of 32GHz all of which are double that of PCIe Gen 4.0 As with all generations of PCIe, the slots are backward as well as forward compatible.
-The 12th Generation Intel® Core™ processor family can support up to 16 PCIe Gen 5.0 and up to 4 PCIe Gen 4.0.
+The 12th and 13th Generation Intel® Core™ processor family can support up to 16 PCIe Gen 5.0 and up to 4 PCIe Gen 4.0.

 Thunderbolt 4 doesn’t add increased bandwidth over Thunderbolt 3 like you may expect as both do 40Gbps.
-Thunderbolt 4 does however offer several improvements including the ability to connect two 4K displays or one 8K display whereas Thunderbolt 3 could only support one 4K display.
+Thunderbolt 4 does however offer several improvements including the ability to connect two 4K displays or one 8K display, whereas Thunderbolt 3 could only support one 4K display.